corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

     void close();
 }
 ```
+We might also have to fork Maven Resolver and add `@Suspendable` annotations to it (requires PoC).
+This problem will go away with Java 9.
 * Wrapper around Maven Resolver, with support of CLI interface and custom configuration parameters.
-* `cds-cordapp` with the functionality, described in the previous sections.
+* `corda-updates-app` with the functionality, described in the previous sections.